helium/helium-packet-router/docs/routing.md

 SKFs are usually kept up to date programatically by the LNS ([API](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L705)).

-Note: each SKF as a `max_copies` field wich is the same concept as viewed previsouly in [Route](#route) but within SKF, it allows to set it per device instead of the entire Route.
-A SKF `max_copies` setting will always override the Route `max_copies`.
+Note: Each SKF has a `max_copies` field which is the same concept as viewed previously in [Route](#route) but is device specific.
+SKF `max_copies` takes precendent over a Route's `max_copies`.
+However, setting a SKF `max_copies` to `0` will cause that device to use the Route's `max_copies` settings.
+If you are trying to not route packets for a device, the SKF for that device should be removed entirely.

 ## Multi Buy

-`Multi buy` or `max_copies` is maximum number of copies, seen by different hotspots, can be bought by HPR.
-It can bet set a 2 level as seen previously either [Route](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L129) or [SKF](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L417).
+`Multi buy` or `max_copies` is the maximum number of copies, seen by different hotspots, that can be bought by HPR.
+It can be set at 2 levels as seen previously, either [Route](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L129) or [SKF](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L417).

 *A Multi Buy Service (MBS) is used as a distributed counter to make sure the proper number of copies is purchased.
-This service exists due to the fact that, hotspots taht are in close proximity might be connected to different HPRs in the cluster.*
+This service exists due to the fact that, hotspots that are in close proximity might be connected to different HPRs in the cluster.*

 Note: If the MBS goes down, HPR will mark the packets as `free` to avoid charging users more than it should.
 This will also not reward hotspots.